trychlos/TheToolsProject/README.md

 One more time, the `ttp.pl list` command, when run without any argument, answers by providing its usage and available options.

 And this is a general rule of __TheToolsProject__ (also known as __TTP__ by the fans): a command will never ever break or modify something without the corresponding and validated option argument.
-This is a security rule so that the users can freely explorate the available commands and verbs, without having to worry about potential damages.
+This is a security rule so that the users can freely explore the available commands and verbs, without having to worry about potential damages.

 So go on with the available commands.